Considering an IRS Offer in Compromise? 12 Things You Need to Know

 Additionally, the vast majority of Offers in Compromise fail.
 In 2010 the acceptance rate was about 25%.
 The 2012 changes should increase that rate but we don’t expect the rate to increase dramatically.

 The CSED is tolled while the offer is pending and the tolling ends when the offer in accepted.
-However, many offers in compromise require that the taxpayer pays the majority of the settlement amount over time during and after the offer is accepted.
+However, many offers in compromise require that the taxpayer pay the majority of the settlement amount over time during and after the offer is accepted.
 As a condition of an accepted Offer in Compromise, the taxpayer must remain current on all filings and payments for 5 years.

-Imagine the following scenario and Make the following assumptions about “Mr. Rogers”.
+Imagine the following scenario and make the following assumptions about “Mr. Rogers”.

 He has $100,000.00 in tax debt.